Rhizomatica/hermes-net/trx_v1-firmware/README.md

-# Firmware And Userland For HERMES Radio
+# Firmware For HERMES Radio Transceiver Version 1

-This repository contains the firmware and userland tools for the uBitx v6 based Rhizomatica's HF radio transceiver.
+This repository contains the firmware and userland tools for the uBitx v6 based Rhizomatica's HF radio transceiver version 1.
+There are two variants of the radio, one with GPS corrected PLL, and another without GPS.

-## Organization

-This repository is organized in directories, as follows:

-* firmware: Contains the Arduino Nano radio firmware code.
-* tools: Contains the userland daemon (ubitx_controller) and command line tool for radio control (ubitx_client).
-* common: Contains shared code between firmware and userland.

-The firmware for the older hardware revision using a discrete protection board logic is present in:

-* firmware-with_protection_board: Please read README inside directory.
-* firmware-gpscal: Please read README inside directory.

 ## Compile And Install

-To compile the projects, run "make" for compiling the userland, and "make firmware" for compiling the firmware.
-To install the firmware, run "make ispload", and to install the tools, run "make install".
+To compile the project, run "make".
+To install the firmware, run "make ispload" (make sure ubitx service is stopped).

-## Firmware Details
+## Firmware Details For Variant WITHOUT GPS

 ### Ubitx v6 connector pin assignments